blainefreestone/mlb_data_analysis/README.md

 gradient_model.fit(X, y)
 ```

-With the model generated we can make our predictions based on a random sample of playerIDs from 2015: `['morelmi01', 'beckhti01',  'swihabl01', 'gomezca01', 'crawfbr01', 'gardnbr01']`
+With the model generated, we can make our predictions based on a random sample of playerIDs from 2015: `['morelmi01', 'beckhti01',  'swihabl01', 'gomezca01', 'crawfbr01', 'gardnbr01']`

 ```python
 # Generate predictions with the model